vtrphan/MachineLearning-Titanic/HandsOn/Instructions.md

 In machine learning the input is called a **feature** whereas the output (what we want to predict) would be a **label**.

 Categorical data are columns that are not treated as their actual data type.
-A zip code is an example, as it is part of the adress and you will most likely not want to calculate with it.
+A zip code is an example, as it is part of the adress and you will most likely - even if it is a number - not want to calculate with it.

 ## Prepare the data
 Cleaning the data before passing it to the machine learning algorithm will enable us to use it for machine learning at all.
+Drag the needed action bubbles from the left to the workspace.
+You can search or find them directly.

+Oh, and don't forget to connect the bubbles :wink:

 * Use "Select Columns in Dataset" to remove *name*, *sibsp*, *parch*, *ticket*, *cabin*, *embarked*
 * Use "Edit Metadata" and change the columns *survived*, *pclass*, *sex* to **Make categorical**, as we do not intend to calculate with them